 People of Latin American heritage living in the United States, like other ethnic/racial and immigrant minority groups, have been historically underrepresented and misrepresented in general market media.
 In the last few decades, media scholars have studied and documented the marginalization and stereotyping of Latinos in the news as well as in entertainment media.
-While their scope and methodologies vary, most of the studies of media portrayals of Hispanics coalesce in a common theme: when not completely excluded from American media, Latinos are shown in a very limited array of contexts-most recently related to immigration, crime, and other social problems-and characterized as possessing a recurrent set of undesirable traits, many of them described in demeaning terms.
+While their scope and methodologies vary, most of these studies of media portrayals of Hispanics coalesce in a common theme: when not completely excluded from American media, Latinos are shown in a very limited array of contexts-most recently immigration, crime and other social problems-and characterized as possessing a recurrent set of traits, many of them demeaning.